shystruk/famulus/CONTRIBUTING.md

 ✨ Thank you for contributing ✨

-Please feel free to contribute by submitting PR's with your own helper,improvement to code snippets, explanations, etc.
+Please feel free to contribute by submitting PR's with your own helper, improvement to code snippets, explanations, etc.

 ## Submitting an issue